 In summary, large and SME organisations face an infinite number of challenges and opportunities.
 However, to succeed in this market, and become more efficient with the limited resources available (time, people, money) leaders need to focus on problem identification.
 By starting with the "why," aligning with the organisation's strategy, and following a structured approach, organisations can elevate their efficiency in addressing what truly matters.

 Commencing with the correct problem can make all the difference in achieving sustained growth and realising the full potential of your business.
 So, I ask you again, what is the real challenge you are facing?
-"What's Your Problem?".
+"What's the Problem?".